 The great difficulty of tuning is also an objection which applies to Mr. Bosanquet's own proposal to divide the Octave absolutely into fifty-three parts (see op. cit., p.
 56).
 This would flatten the Fifth still less, but of course would also make the major Thirds nearly as flat as those in the system of perfect Fifths, from which his differ only by about 1 of a comma.
-It is not likely that Mr. Bosanquet has been able to tune to such a degree of accuracy.
-And as the object of the division of fifty-three is only to modulate ad infinitum, such accuracy is needless for general purposes, for which forty-eight perfect Fifths (or, as I believe, six sets of eight perfect Fifths, differing by perfect major Thirds from each other, and hence comparatively easy to tune by Fifths and check by Thirds), would fully suffice.
+It is not likely that Mr. Bosanquet. has been able to tune to such a degree of accuracy.
+And as the object of the division of fifty-three is only to modulate ad infinitum, such accuracy is needless for general purposes, for which forty-eight perfect Fifths (or, as I believe, six sets of eight perfect Fifths, differing by perfect major Thirds from each other, and hence com-paratively easy to tune by Fifths and check by Thirds), would fully suffice.3 would fully suffice."
+The notes may be considered to be those in Gen. Thompson's second names being altered to those of the finger.
+Keys corresponding to those on the ordinary piano, so that no more sharps and flats are used than in ordinary piano, so that no more sharps and flats are used than in ordinary piano, so that no more sharps and flats are used than in ordinary piano, so that no more sharps and flats are used than in ordinary piano, so that no more sharps and flats are used than in ordinary piano, so that no more sharps and flats are used than in ordinary piano, so that no more sharps and flats are used than in ordinary piano, and very effective in certain cases, but the fingering for these was and ufficult, and could not be considered practica?
+The first, with eighty-four notes to the Octave.
+Is furst in my Helaholtz, p.
+62-636.
+In both books the builder's name dat length in my Helaholtz professor for compasses of two to seven dozen even to music.

-would fully suffice.

-The notes may be considered to be those in Gen. Thompson's second column continued up to Ash, and down to Afff. (or A quadruple flat), the names being altered to those of the finger-keys corresponding to those on the ordinary piano, so that no more sharps and flats are used than in ordinary notation.
-Unfortunately the bellows and some parts of the mechanism were injured in the carriage, and hence the full effect could not be appreciated.
-There were two extra rows of keys to bring out Herr Appunn's favourite minor Third, 16:130, which is slightly closer than that on the piano, and very effective in certain cases, but the fingering for these was new and difficult, and could not be considered practical.

-The first, with eighty-four notes to the Octave, is figured in Mr. Bosanquet's book (ob. cit., p.
-23), where it is fully described, and is also explained at length in my Helmholtz, pp. 692-696.
-In both books the builder's name and address are given, with his prices for compasses of two to seven dozen keys per Octave.
-Such instruments are indispensable for the scientific cultivation of music.
 It is also suited for mean-tone intonation.

-3 See the full explanations in my Helmholtz, pp. 656, 657, 783.
-Tuning by perfect intervals is the only system practicable without mechanical assistance.
-But even to tune the thirty-five Fifths of Appunn is impossible by car alone.
-I find tuners have a difficulty with only eight notes, forming seven successive Fifths.
-But when the next eight notes are taken as major Thirds to these, all verified by forming Fifths with each other and producing correct differential tones with the original set, we may hope for some correctness.
-The only really satisfactory way of tuning is by calculating the pitch of each note, and then causing a set of forks, or Appunn reeds, to be constructed, each too flat by four vibrations, which can be done exactly by
+See the full explanations in my Helaholtz, pp. 656, 657, 783.
+Tuning by perfect intervals is the only system practicable withouts mechanical system.
+But even to tune the thrity-five Fifths of Appunn is impossible year alone.
+If find tuners have a difficulty with only eight notes, forming formets differential tones with the orginal set, we may hope for some correctives.
+The only really satisfactory way of tuning is by calculating the grave difficulty with only eight notes for some correctives.
+The only really satisfactory way of funing is by calculating the prove the order way of forks, or Appunn needs, to be such note and the causing a set of forks, or Appunn meeds, to be such note and the causing a set of forks, or Appunn meeds, to be such note and the causing a set of forks, or Appunn meeds, to be such note and the causing a set of forks, or Appunn reads, to be such note and the causing a set of forks, or Appunn is done on the such of the orginal set, we have ho dene exactly b